-Cinematic vocabulary, also known as "visual vernacular" identified by Bernard Bragg, is not only unique to motion images; visual-manual language is also noted for its cinematic capabilities.
-Oliver Sacks compares speech as "narrative structure" to sign as "cinematic structure."
+Cinematic vocabulary, also known as "visual vernacular" identified by Bernard Bragg, is not only unique to motion images; but also sign language is also noted for its cinematic capabilities.

 Below are some examples of how angles are used in ASL storytelling, usually using head-tilting and eye-gazing.

 The storyteller stands in a straight-on angle as if a camera is set at the eye-level.

 The storyteller tilts her head up as if a camera tilts up at the character, object or action in the higher space.

 The storyteller tilts her head down as if the camera tilts down or points down on the character, object or action.

 Cut, one of the most common cinematic techniques, is an immediate change from one shot to another.
 Imaginary cuts can be found in sign-language storytelling.

 Cuts can be found in novels or written stories, using dialogues, for example.
 In ASL, role shift is used to switch characters or scenes.
 E.g. guy on motorcycle looking over shoulder / policeman driving with siren.